-dbname - the name of a temporary database.
+dbname - is the name of a temporary database.
 If you provide a nontemporary database name for dbname, sp_tempdb who executes, but does not report any active sessions bound to it.

-displays usage information.
+If system_view is set to cluster, all active sessions of the cluster are examined.
+If system_view is set to instance, sessions that are active on the current instance are examined displays usage information.
 Executing sp_tempdb without specifying a command is the same as executing sp_tempdb "help".